jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

         Accept the report with gratitude.

-        1. Approving the nominations new M&O. [Ann] expires in January 2015, [Bill] and [Jeremy] terms expire in January 2017.
-[Bill] clerk for Jan 2015-Jan 2017.
+        1. Approving the nominations new M&O. [Ann][AnnMartin] expires in January 2015, [Bill][BillDurlan]
+            and [Jeremy][JeremyNelson] terms
+            expire in January 2017.
+[Bill][BillDurland] will clerk M&O from January 2015 to January 2017.

-        1. Finance committee, [Sarah] will be bookkeeper, and still serve on Finance committee.
+        1. Finance committee, [Sarah][SarahCallbeck] will be bookkeeper, and still serve on Finance committee.
 Julie and Ann started in Jan.
-2013, [Ann] treasurer to Jan 2016.
+2013, [Ann][AnnDaugherty] will continue as treasurer until January 2016.
             Julie serves one more year.

-        1. New nominating committee for [Molly] and [Peter] for two year commitments.
+        1. New nominating committee for [Molly][MollyWingate] and [Peter][PeterLeVar] for two year commitments.

     1. Meetinghouse Committee

-        [Ann] and [Daniel] conference call.
-Pamphlet box will be installed on the outside of Meeting House. wall closest to the furnace dry wall fixed in the basement, rest of the basement dry fixed from the flood.
+        [Ann][AnnDaugherty] and [Daniel][DanielKidney] conference call.
+Pamphlet box will be installed on the outside of Meeting House.
+        wall closest to the furnace dry wall fixed in the basement, rest of the basement dry fixed from the flood.
 Wait until March for furnace.
 Gutters needs to be cleaned.
 Cleaning vacuuming, dusting, and cleaning for fourth.

-        [Molly] purchased the screen for back door.
+        [Molly][MollyWingate] purchased the screen for back door.
 Damp smell may be coming from couch or books.
 Draft when people come in front door.
 Friends asked about insulation for the bathrooms and storage room.
         Look at maybe insulation of bathrooms.